sm2495/week-2/log_analysis/README.md

 ---

-## Extracted Evidence
+## Log Analysis

-### Failed Login Evidence
+### Failed Login Logs

-Failed login attempts were extracted using this command:
+Command used:

     sudo grep "authentication failure" /var/log/auth.log

-The log entries showed multiple authentication failures for the `su` command.
-These entries are important because repeated failed login attempts may suggest password guessing or brute-force behavior in a real investigation.
+The failed login logs showed multiple authentication failures for the `su` command.
+These logs are important because repeated failed login attempts may indicate password guessing or brute-force behavior in a real investigation.

+---

-### Successful Login Evidence
+### Successful Login Logs

-Successful login activity was extracted using this command:
+Command used:

     sudo grep "session opened for user testuser" /var/log/auth.log

-The log evidence showed that a session was opened for the user `testuser`.
+The successful login logs showed that a session was opened for the user `testuser`.
 This confirms that a successful `su` login occurred after the failed attempts.

+---

-### New User Creation Evidence
+### New User Creation Logs

-New user creation activity was extracted using this command:
+Command used:

     sudo grep "newuser1" /var/log/auth.log

-The log entries showed that the user `newuser1` was created.
+The new user creation logs showed activity related to the creation of the user `newuser1`.
 The evidence included user and group creation activity, as well as password setup.
-In a real investigation, new user creation can be important because attackers may create accounts to maintain access to a system.
+In a real investigation, new user creation can be suspicious because attackers may create accounts to maintain access to a system.

 ---